-An item is recognised as an asset, if and only if, it is probable that the future economic benefits associated with the item will flow to the Company and its cost can be measured reliably.
-Items of property, plant and equipment ('PPE') are initially recognized at cost.
+An item is recognised as an asset, if and only if, it is probable that the future economic benefits associated with the item will flow to the Group and its cost can be measured reliably.
+Property, plant and equipment under construction and cost of assets not ready for use at the year-end are disclosed as capital work- in- progress ('CWIP').

+Items of property, plant and equipment ('PPE') and CWIP are initially recognised at cost.
 Freehold land is carried at historical cost.
-All other items of property, plant and equipment are measured at cost less accumulated depreciation and impairment losses, if any.
-Cost comprises the purchase price, asset retirement obligation and directly attributable cost of bringing the asset to its working condition for its intended use.
+All items of property, plant and equipment are measured at cost less accumulated depreciation and impairment losses, if any.
+Cost comprises the purchase price, asset retirement obligation and cost directly attributable towards bringing the asset to its working condition for its intended use.
 Any trade discounts and rebates are deducted in arriving at the purchase price.
-General and specific borrowing costs directly attributable to the construction of a qualifying asset are capitalized as part of the cost.
+General and specific borrowing costs directly attributable to the construction of a qualifying asset are capitalised as part of the cost.

-Subsequent expenditure related to an item of property, plant and equipment is added to its carrying value only when it increases the future benefits from the existing asset beyond its previously assessed standard or period of performance.
-All other expenses on existing property, plant and equipment, including day-to-day repairs, maintenance expenditure and cost of replacing parts, are charged to the statement of profit and loss in the year during which such expenses are incurred.
+Subsequent expenditure related to an item of property, plant and equipment is added to its carrying value or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits attributable to such subsequent cost associated with the item, will flow to the Group.
+The carrying amount of any component accounted for as a separate asset is de-recognised when replaced.
+All other expenses on existing items of property, plant and equipment, including day-to-day repairs, maintenance expenditure and cost of replacing parts, are recognised in the statement of profit and loss in the year during which such expenses are incurred.